gijss/rFSM-tooling/tutorial.md

 		entry: 'function () print("world") end'
 	}
 }
-transition from helloworld to hello transition from hello to world onevent 'e_done' transition from world to hello onevent 'e_restart'
+transition from helloworld to helloworld.hello transition from helloworld.hello to helloworld.world onevent 'e_done'
+transition from helloworld.world to helloworld.hello onevent 'e_restart'
 ```

 ####Clarifications on the model/grammar